binbuf/dragonfruit/.docs/tasks/11-mission-control-workspace-ux.md

 - FR-8: 60 Hz with zero dropped frames for the full gesture on baseline hardware (measured, in the dev loop, not the polish phase).
 - FR-9: Reduced-motion variant passes (Phase-2 exit criterion).
+- FR-10: Fullscreen windows appear as their own Space in the workspace strip while fullscreen and leave it on unfullscreen (T-05 FR-3).

 ## Acceptance criteria